ALTIBASE/Documents/ReleaseNotes/kor/Altibase_Migration_Center_7_9_Release_Notes.md

 Features that have been added, deleted or updated in Migration Center are listed and explained below.

-* Bundled JRE version in Migration Center is updated from 7 to 8 in order to support Altibase 7.2 JDBC which requires JRE 8 at minimum.
+* Bundled JRE version in Migration Center is updated from 7 to 8 in order to support Altibase 7.2 JDBC that requires JRE 8 or higher.

 #### 2.2.1 Version Updates